andrewdalpino/DataLoader-PHP/README.md

 };
 ```

-To build your data loader, feed the batch function into the static `make()` method of the DataLoader class, and you're done.
+To build your data loader, feed the batch function into the static `make()` factory method on the DataLoader class, and you're done.

 ```php
 $loader = BatchingDataLoader::make($batchFunction);